sanitswain/java8tips/forkjoin.rst

    **Internals of ForkJoinPool**

 Initially , only a single thread in a ForkJoinPool will be busy when you submit a task.
 The thread will begin to subdivide the larger task into smaller tasks.
 Each time a task is divided into two or more tasks, we fork the every new subtask except the last one we compute.
 After the computation we invoke join to wait for the forked tasks to complete.
-This divide-and-conquer process continues untill all the tasks are executed, and all the queues become empty.
+This divide-and-conquer process continues till all the tasks are executed, and all queues become empty.
 More generally this work stealing algorithm is used to redistribute and balance the tasks among the worker threads in the pool.
 Below figure shows how this process occurs.

 .. figure:: _static/forkjoin_2.png
    :align: center